Facilitation, Technical Assistance, & Public Engagement

 - Promotes meaningful systems change in accessible transportation within livable communities.

-The ATCI framework is a model designed to reach consensus from diverse stakeholders regarding the commitment needed and actions necessary for improving mobility.
+The CAMPI framework is a model designed to reach consensus from diverse stakeholders regarding the commitment needed and actions necessary for improving mobility.
 Over the two-day event, ESPA staff will facilitate discussion designed to complete the steps below.

 Step 1: Establish a sense of urgency – gives everyone an opportunity to bring forth the critical issues around independent mobility for your community.